 Identity Governance Blog

 Cybersecurity is a top priority for organizations in both private and public sectors.
-According to a survey of network experts, 43% of cybersecurity experts believed that the U.S. is more vulnerable to cyberattacks now than it was five years ago.
-And that’s just in the US, this spells bad news for businesses everywhere.
+According to a survey of network experts, 43% of cybersecurity professionals believe the U.S. is more vulnerable to cyberattacks now than it was five years ago.
+That’s just in the US, but this spells bad news for businesses everywhere.

 In this guide, we’ll discuss why access control is a crucial part of any business, the different access control system types, and the pros and cons of each.